Chevy 4.3 V6 Reliability (How long this Engine Last?)

 It’s great as a daily commute engine in your vehicle.
 It has decent but not the best fuel economy but the reliability makes it worth it.

-Known Problems of the Chevy 4.3 V6 engine
+Common Problems of the Chevy 4.3 V6 Engine

 Now, let’s look at some of the known problems found on this engine.
 Though it is a near-perfect engine, there are some issues that need highlighting so that you are aware should they occur.